KyWa/dotfiles/docs/Kubernetes.md

 * Deployment Config `dc` - Represents the set of containers included in a `pod` and the deployment strategies to be used.
 * Build Config `bc` - Defines a process to be executed in the OpenShift project.
 Used by the OpenShift S2I feature. `bc` and `dc` work together to provide an extensible CI/CD workflow
 * Routes - Represent a DNS host name recognized by the OpenShift router as an ingress point for applications and microservices.

-## Networking

-Each container gets an IP from the cluster handed out by the SDN run by Kubernetes.
-Services are used to target specific pods instead of bothering with IPs as they change far to often.
-External access is done by applying the `NodePort` attribute which is a network port redirected by all the cluster nodes to the SDN.
-OpenShift handles external access via Routes.
-Routes define an external-facing DNS name and ports for a service.
-A router (ingress controller) forwards HTTP and TLS requests to the service address inside the Kubernetes SDN.
-The only requirement is that the desired DNS names are mapped to the IP addresses of the RHOCP router nodes.

-Kubernetes has no easy way for pods to find the IPs of other pods/containers, Services are used to target other pods instead.

 ## OpenShift Usage